hashgraph/hedera-improvement-proposal/HIP/hip-0000-mirror-node-account-id.md

 ## Abstract

-Add a parameter to the Hedera mirror node API that will return the Account ID of each message's sender.
+Add a parameter to the Hedera mirror node API that returns the Account ID of each message's sender in the metadata.
+This is specific to the message(s) GET request.

 ## Motivation

-In the development of the [Hashgraph Chess Application](https://github.com/scalemaildev/hashgraph_chess) I ran into a problem: the game needs to filter out chess moves or chat messages that aren't from one of the game's two players.
-But I also don't want to make either player the admin of their game's topic.
+In the development of the [Hashgraph Chess Application](https://github.com/scalemaildev/hashgraph_chess) I ran into a problem: the game needed to filter out chess moves and chat messages that aren't from one of the game's two players.
+But I also didn't want to make either player the admin of their game's topic.

-Since the Account ID of a message's sender isn't included in the message metadata, I had to put the sender's Account ID into the message content.
-This leaves the application open to spoof attacks.
-While there are some workaround methods to address this, the simplest method for addressing this problem would be to add a parameter to the mirror node's API that will ask it to return each message's sender's Account ID along with the rest of its metadata.
+Since the Account ID of a message's sender isn't included in the message metadata, I had to put their ID into the message content.
+This leaves the application open to spoof attacks, as anyone can submit a message with a false Account ID field.
+While there are some workaround methods to address this, the simplest method for resolving this problem would be to add a parameter to the mirror node's API that'll return each message's sender's Account ID along with the rest of its metadata during a GET request.

 ## Rationale